pip-services/pip-services-docs/content/en/net/rpc/clients/direct_client.md

 > `public virtual` bool IsOpen()

-- **returns**: bool - True if the component has been opened and False otherwise.
+- **returns**: bool - true if the component is open and false otherwise.

 #### OpenAsync